- Combinatorics, Computing, and Randomness

 Broadly speaking, distributed computing concerns systems that consist of multiple agents that act based on local information.
 The main challenge is typically how agents gain access to sufficient information to collaboratively solve a task quickly, despite limits on communication, faults, or inaccurate data.

-A detailed report of our work is given in the Biennial Report 2015 (178 MB).
+A detailed report of our work is given in the Thirteenth Biennial Report 2017 (160 MB).